Frequently Asked Question

 The invitation codes are not premium subscriptions, they will only make it possible to register new Trial accounts (that later can be upgraded to premium)

-But also for other reasons that indicate that something could be really "wrong", We think it's important that for example whistleblowers should be aware of these things:
+We think it's important that for example whistleblowers should at least be aware of these claims*: